Scottish Terrier Dogs

 best choice.

-Does best with older considerate children.
+Does best with older considerate children who have been taught how to handle pets.
 Terriers, as with most dogs, do not take kindly to

 The best policy, no matter what the breed, is to have adult supervision whenever pets and children are